Icinga/icingaweb2-module-director/doc/60-CLI.md

 from a specific basket.
 Take a snapshot or a backup first to be on the safe side.
-If a restored custom variable was renamed or retyped but a legacy Data Field still owns the old name, or its new name or key was already taken by another value, `restore` prints how many stored values were kept under their old name or type, see [Restoring Custom Variable Schema Changes](30-Configuration-Baskets.md#Restoring-Custom-Variables) for details.
+If a restored custom variable was renamed or retyped but a legacy Data Field still owns the old name, or its new name or key was already taken by another value, `restore` prints how many stored values were affected, kept under their old name or type, or dropped depending on the case, see [Restoring Custom Variable Schema Changes](30-Configuration-Baskets.md#Restoring-Custom-Variables) for details.

 This feature is available since v1.6.0.